-IACD is helping members to share and learn from each other the challenges, opportunities and implications of different assets approaches around the world.
-We are doing this by:
+From 2004-12 IACD supported its members to share and learn from each other the challenges, opportunities and implications of different Assets Based Community Development approaches around the world (ABCD).

 IACD supported continuing professional development around ABCD through a programme of meetings and events, including as part of the CIVICUS World Assembly.
 A partnership between IACD and the Carnegie UK Trust, brought together members into what we called the FierySpirits Community of Practice This programme has now ended, but you can still access a collection of IACD member case studies and other useful teaching and learning materials in our publication, ‘Appreciating Assets’